Taxation of Ordinary and Qualified Dividends

 Ordinary and Qualified Dividends

 Ordinary dividends are considered ordinary income, not capital gains, and are taxed as such.
 However, qualified dividends are taxed at the same marginal rate as net long-term capital gains: 0%, 15%, and 20%.
 The dividends of each type are reported separately on Form 1099-DIV, Dividends and Distributions.
-The 0% rate applies to lower income taxpayers where the top marginal tax rate on ordinary income is less than 25%; otherwise the 15% rate applies.
-Starting in 2013, qualified dividends will be subject to a marginal tax rate of 20% for those in the 39.6% bracket plus the 3.8% Medicare surtax.
-The 3.8% Medicare surtax will also apply to the 15% qualified dividend rate for those who earn more than the income threshold for that tax (single and head of household: $200,000; married filing jointly: $250,000).
+The 0% rate applies to lower income taxpayers where the top marginal tax rate on ordinary income is less than 25%; otherwise the 15% rate applies to all brackets except for the top tax bracket, where the marginal tax rate of 20% applies.
+Starting in 2018, under the new tax package passed by the Republicans at the end of 2017, known as the Tax Cuts and Jobs Act, the 0% rate will apply to the new 10% or 12% brackets (2018 income less than $38,700 for single and head of household, and $77,400 for married filing jointly), while the 15% rate will apply to all other brackets below the new 37% top bracket (2018: $600,000 for married filing jointly, $500,000 for everyone else), and the top bracket will still be subject to the 20% rate as under the old law.
+Additionally, the 3.8% Medicare surtax will apply to all those individuals earning more than the threshold amounts (single and head of household: $200,000; married filing jointly: $250,000).

 Another advantage: qualified dividends, like tax-exempt interest, but unlike ordinary dividends, do not contribute to adjusted gross income (AGI) on Form 1040, so they do not increase the likelihood that some tax benefits may be restricted or eliminated because of income limitations.